mlanza/proposal-command-syntax/README.md

 const flintstones = cartoons.splice!(2, 2); //["Fred", "Wilma"], not ["Betty", "Barney"];
 cartoons === flintstones; //true
 ```
+According to Command-Query Separation operations fall into 2 categories:
+* queries — always pure, lacking side effects
+* commands — always impure, because of side effects

+Since queries are safe, their sytax is left untouched.
+Rather, the proposed syntax flags only commands, which also fall into 2 categories:
+* return-nothing commands (`!`) — side effects with no return value
+* return-something commands (`!.`) — side effects with a return value

 Serendipitously, this syntax is possible only because names cannot contain or end in bangs.

 ## Why
 ### Command-Query Separation
-This [CQS principle](https://www.martinfowler.com/bliki/CommandQuerySeparation.html) asks that functions be separated into two categories: commands (impure, side-effecting operations) and queries (pure operations).

-The wisdom and motivation for using CQS is covered by plenty of papers and posts and will, thus, only briefly be touched upon here.
-In short, however, separating (and calling out a distinction) between impure and pure operations is good for both program readability and organization.
+The wisdom and motivation for using [CQS principle](https://www.martinfowler.com/bliki/CommandQuerySeparation.html) is already well covered by papers and posts.
+In short, however, separating and calling out a distinction between impure and pure operations is good for both program readability and organization.

 The cardinal rule of CQS is commands return nothing.
 Thus, a return-nothing command is an honest one and is called entirely for its effects.
 In practice, language and library implementers oft ignore this, usually because return-something commands conveniently allow method chaining.